cncf/tag-security/assessments/projects/openfga/self-assessment.md

   - Payload Verification:

     - Confirm that API payloads adhere to Protobuf API definitions.
-    - Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is 'user:<userid>'
+    - Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is '<userType>:<userid>'

 **Writing an Authorization Model**